Financial incentives for photovoltaics: Armenia

 Armenia is a country with enormous solar energy potential.
 Energy flow per square meter is about 1,720 kWh compared to the European average of 1,000 kWh.
 Accordingly, the Armenian government is providing various incentives to promote solar energy self-consumption practices.
 For example, residential consumers are exempt from regulations if they have an installed capacity of up to 150 kWh.
 Per amendments made in 2017, the limit for commercial consumers has been increased, and in the case of commercial consumers, capacities of up to 500 kWh are exempt from regulations.
 Additionally, solar panels, batteries, EV chargers, and e-vehicles are exempt from import taxes.

 For 2018, the established Feed-in tariffs excluding VAT from solar plants was 42,845 AMD/kWh.

 Armenia also provides guarantees for renewable energy consumption, and more precisely, it guarantees that all energy produced from solar plants will be purchased within 20 years.

 Australia

+Small-scale Renewable Energy Scheme (SRES)

+The SRES is a federal scheme and is designed to reduce greenhouse gas emissions and encourage the uptake of renewable energy technologies.
+Under the scheme, eligible systems can earn small-scale technology certificates (STCs) based on how much electricity they generate or displace.
+Each megawatt hour of renewable energy generated by the system is awarded one STC.

+Large-scale Renewable Energy Target (LRET)

+The LRET is a federal scheme that encourages investment in the development of renewable energy power stations, like wind and solar farms, by providing a financial incentive for electricity generated from renewable sources creating a market for creating and selling large-scale generation certificates (LGC).

+State based schemes

+Aside from the federal schemes each state of Australia also has its own rebates subsidies and incentives.
+These are usually more short lived and vary in nature.

+Feed-in tariffs

 Australia is a federation of states and territories.
 Each state has different laws regarding feed-in tariffs.
 The states have a range of policies from no feed-in tariffs to feed-in tariffs at more than double the normal consumer price of electricity.
 Some states are considering feed-in tariffs but have not yet enacted relevant legislation, or the legislation has not yet come into effect.
 Only a small proportion are Gross Feed-in tariffs (proposed NSW and ACT), most are on a net basis.
 In the Northern Territory at present only the Alice Springs Solar City is eligible for feed-in tariffs for solar PV.